xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 Starting on Release 2.0 all IOS-XR 7.7.1+ routers supporting ZR/ZR+ optics can be configured using OpenConfig models.
 Provisioning utilizes the openconfig-terminal-device model and its extensions to the openconfig-platform model to support DWDM configuration parameters.

 Below is an example of an OpenConfig payload to configure ZR/ZR+ optics port 0/0/0/20 with a 300G trunk rate with frequency 195.20 THz.

+Please visit the blog at <https://xrdocs.io/design/blogs/zr-openconfig-mgmt> for in depth information about configuring and monitoring ZR/ZR+ optics using OpenConfig models.

 ```xml
 <config>